 These inexpensive car scanners work on some OBD one and all OBD II cars.
 However, you have to check the application chart to make sure your cars are on the coverage list before purchasing.

 OBD 2 trouble codes consist of one alpha character followed by a four digit description.

-The alpha character indicates the area of the vehicle were the failure occurred.
-This includes B for body, C for chassis, P for power-train, and the letter U for network.
+The alpha character indicates the area of the vehicle the failure occurred in.
+As an example, the letter B is for body, C for chassis, P stands for power-train.

-The network would be considered a manufacturer specific code used only on a specific model or brand.
-The body includes the airbag system codes.
+The letter U, which you don't see as often, stands for network.
+They consider the network as a manufacturer specific code used only on a specific model or brand.

 If the first number is a one, this could indicate a manufacturer specific code.
 These diagnostic trouble codes are part of the manufacturers influenced diagnostic software and vary among car makers.